ccoenraets/salesforce1-app-tutorial/index.md

 layout: home
 title: Salesforce1 App Developer Tutorial
 ---
 In this tutorial, you create an expense report mobile application in Salesforce1.
-The application allows users to add expenses, assign them to expense reports, and submit expense reports for approval.
+The application allows users to enter expenses, assign them to expense reports, and submit expense reports for approval.
 In the first part of the tutorial, you build the entire application declaratively (without writing code).
-In the second part of the tutorial, you use code to add advanced features to the application.
+In the second part, you use code to add advanced features to the application.

 ## What You Will Learn